paviko/trading-data-stream/Readme.md

 * Allow configuration of the Beginning of Time.
 * Aggregate for a number of bars before a given instant.
 * Aggregate for a number of bars after a given instant.
-* Dropped permit rate to 1.99 as occasional IO error in the US.
-* Added a cache primer application to test load limits (concurrent requests).
 * Added delayed n-retry with exponential backoff on Dukascopy IO failure.
 Defaults to 3X and 2 second.
+* Upped the rate limit after discovering 500s are occasional errors on empty paths.
+* Added a cache primer application to test load limits (concurrent requests).

 ## 1.0.0
 * Initial release to open source.